 3. Human Rights in Iceland

-A pride parade in Reykjavik.
 Photo from Wikimedia, Creative Commons, by Helgi Halldórsson.
 No edits made.

-Icelanders take great pride in trying their best to progress human rights and values.
-The nation ranks amongst the most evolved in the world when it comes to gender equality, freedom of expression, gay rights, and levels of democracy.
+Icelanders take great pride in progressing human rights and values.
+The nation ranks among the best in the world for gender equality, freedom of expression, gay rights, and democratic governance.

-Of course, no place is perfect, and the country is far from being a Utopia, but with such an impressive record, Icelanders are very proud of how far they've come―and hope for the rest of the world to follow.
+Of course, no place is perfect, and the country is far from being a utopia, but with such an impressive record, Icelanders are very proud of how far they've come, and hope for the rest of the world to follow.

 4. The Fishermen of Iceland